x-Rahul/Face-Detection-Repo/readme.md

 # Face Detection

-This programe detect your face face though your web cam.
+In this Project I created a python code to detect human face and also gives accuracy.